Cordtus/iconGen/README.md

 # IconGen

 A utility tool for extracting, converting, and formatting chain icons from the Cosmos chain-registry repository.
-This project automates the process of finding and downloading relevant images from multiple blockchain directories, converting them to a uniform format, and resizing them for use in applications.
+Automates the process of fetching relevant logos/images for multiple networks and converting them to a specified format, resized for use in other applications.

 ## Overview

-The `icongen` project is designed to scan through the [Cosmos chain-registry](https://github.com/cosmos/chain-registry) repository, find images matching specific criteria, convert them to the desired format (`WEBP` with transparent backgrounds), and resize them to a square of 100x100 pixels.
+This script will scan through a locally cloned copy of the [Cosmos chain-registry](https://github.com/cosmos/chain-registry) repository, find images matching specific criteria, convert them to the desired format (`WEBP` with transparent backgrounds), and resize them to a square of 100x100 pixels.

 ### Project Structure